 Have you seen people affiliated with NoSQL databases aggressively advertising them as a solution for everything?
 Maybe early adopters swearing allegiance to the NoSQL and claiming of passing the point of no return to SQL?
 Unsurprisingly, one may think of NoSQL as the silver bullet, which solves all the problems.
 Is it?
 Should we always use NoSQL?

 Being a DDD worshipper and active NoSQL user/developer for years, I have no illusions (OK, maybe a little :)) and see that SQL is not obsolete, it’s still a better tool in some cases, and here they are.

 Reason #1.
 Small project / Simple DB structure

 In spite of contrasting differences with the OLAP complexity, very simple non-hierarchical key-value structures with well-defined data types would also fit better in the traditional SQL environment.
 Though, there are some exceptions, like if you are not persisting data on disk, then Redis or Apache Ignite could be a way to go.

 You may have come across many NoSQL key-value databases (Amazon DynamoDB, Oracle NoSQL Database, Couchbase, etc.), which provide heaps of features and flexibility.
 But for simple needs in a small project you would not gain any benefits.
 And if we get down to SQLite, it just doesn’t get simpler and cheaper from here.

 Reason #2.
 No need to scale

 Quote from the Amazon DynamoDB guy Rick Houlihan:

 I hear a lot: ‘We use NoSQL, because it’s so flexible’.
 I’ve done thousands NoSQL applications, I can tell you that nothing can be further from the truth.
 NoSQL is not flexible, it’s efficient to use at scale.

 I would add — scaling at a lower price.

 SQL databases are optimised for a smaller storage size when NoSQL — for less CPU and RAM on the most important requests.
-And now CPU is the most expensive resource in data centres, when storage is the cheapest.
+And now CPU and RAM is the most expensive resource in data centres, when storage is the cheapest.
 At the same time, the most often operation against the DB is querying data, where all the

 GROUP BYs on a normalised DB are hammering RAM with the CPU on finding matching rows (especially in hash join).